-With beef prices reported to have risen nearly 9%, and lamb almost 7% in the last year, no wonder people are reducing the amount of meat they have in their diet.
+With beef prices reported to have risen nearly 9%, and lamb almost 7% in 2022, no wonder people are reducing the amount of meat they have in their diet.

 But we aren’t suggesting everyone goes fully vegetarian, there are some great ways to keep your meat prices down and get the most out of your meals.